 Challenge #3: Flagging private files to search engines

-There’s nothing stopping themes or plugins (or even a WordPress core feature) adding a ‘private’, or ‘hide from search engines‘ checkbox in the media manager, where users upload or manage their files.
+There’s nothing stopping themes or plugins (or even a WordPress core feature) from adding a ‘private’, or ‘hide from search engines’ checkbox in the media manager, where users upload or manage their files.

 But, remember, we can’t rely on WordPress to can’t intercept requests to these kinds of files, so we can’t do anything directly with or from that setting.
 What we can do, however, is change the filename or attributes of those assets when they’re created or edited.

-If we, for example, appended ‘__private‘ to filenames (so that invoice-123.pdf becomes invoice-123__private.pdf), then we could easily create rules in the robots.txt file to prevent search engines from crawling them, or set HTTP headers via .htaccess (or similar tools) to set x-robots-headers – which would instruct search engines not to index those files.
+If we, for example, appended ‘__private’ to filenames (so that invoice-123.pdf becomes invoice-123__private.pdf), then we could easily create rules in the robots.txt file to prevent search engines from crawling them or set HTTP headers via .htaccess (or similar tools) to set x‑robots-headers – which would instruct search engines not to index those files.

-And of course, this doesn’t stop people searching for and/or finding these files through brute force – it’d be a trivial matter to probe for files which matched this pattern, and harvest the files.
+And of course, this doesn’t stop people searching for and/or finding these files through brute force – it’d be a trivial matter to probe for files that matched this pattern, and harvest the files.

 Alternatively, we could move private files – say, into a /private/ folder.
 Then we can configure access rules and logic to prevent people sniffing around.
 We could get WordPress to follow either of these approaches, with minimal effort.

 Using robots.txt won’t solve our problem – whilst it prevents compliant crawlers from accessing URLs, it doesn’t stop search engines from indexing them or including them in their results.
-It also won’t do anything to stop malicious users or crawlers seeking out sensitive content.
+It also won’t do anything to stop malicious users or crawlers from seeking out sensitive content.

 Similarly, setting HTTP headers requires changes to .htaccess or equivalent files, which, as we’ve covered, is often challenging based on varying server setups and environments.
 These are also likely to be ignored by malicious users or crawlers.